DIY Finishing

 photo source: picreator.co.uk

 Renaissance Wax protects products against moisture and the corrosive action of oxygen in the air.
-It also protects them from possible contamination due to various and repeated touches.
-All kinds of materials can be treated with it: metal, wood, precious stones, ivory, marble, leather, bronze, mother-of-pearl, paper, cardboard.
-It is a polishing product used in the restoration of old objects and for the maintenance of those in museums.
-This protects old weapons, armour, coins, old furniture, jewellery, treasures, documents written on leather, paper or cardboard and other such objects, which are a testimony to times gone by.
+It also protects them from possible contamination due to repeated and repeated touches.
+All kinds of materials can be treated with it: metal, wood, precious stones, ivory, marble, leather, bronze, pearl, paper, cardboard.
+It is a polishing product used in the restoration of old objects and for the maintenance of museum objects.
+It protects old weapons, armor, coins, old furniture, jewelry, jewelry, treasures, documents written on leather, paper or cardboard and other such objects, testimonies of bygone times.

 renaissance wax